fieldtrip/website/workshop/nigeria2025/preprocessing.md

 ## Preprocessing, segmenting, and averaging the EEG data

 Rather than first defining the trials, reading and filtering each trial individually, we can also start with reading and filtering the continuous data and only then cut the trials out of the continuous data.
+This prevents [filter ringing artifacts](https://en.wikipedia.org/wiki/Ringing_artifacts), but comes at the expense that more data needs to be processed and held in memory, and that the data review for artifacts might be more tedious.

     cfg = [];
     cfg.dataset = filename;